Declaring

 void h(int, int);

-Declaring a function without any parameters (to imply void
+Declaring a function without any parameters (to imply void), like function

 accept any number of arguments of any type.
 This is also a deprecated language